-BA in Native Studies (Honors) (BA NS Hon)
+Bachelor of Arts in Native Studies (Honors) (BA NS Hon)

 The BA NS Honors degree provides further specialization within the Native Studies program.
 It enables students to study in greater depth and demands a higher standard of performance than the BA NS program.
-The Honors program provides excellent preparation for graduate study, especially in Native Studies...
+The Honors program provides excellent preparation for graduate study, especially in Native Studies.